 11.180 The LDP's housing trajectory is outlined in Appendix 7 of the Plan.
 The impacts of the scale, location and rate of development have been assessed in accordance with the agreed trajectory.
 Proposals for developments which do not accord with the timescales of the trajectory are consequently not fully assessed.
 Such proposals will therefore be required to be supported by a phasing plan outlining the number of dwellings to be delivered within each financial year.
-In such cases, planning permission may be subject to a condition to secure the agreed phasing of delivery, where considered necessary.
+In such cases, planning permission may be subject to a condition to secure the agreed phasing of delivery where considered necessary.
+Applicants may also propose to mitigate anticipated impacts though methods other than phasing the development, further information and guidance on mitigation measures will be outlined through Supplementary Planning Guidance.

-61 Carmarthenshire County Council (2014) Supplementary Planning Guidance Welsh Language Version for Cabinet 14th November 2022
+61 Carmarthenshire County Council (2014) Supplementary Planning Guidance Welsh Language